Online Payment Portal

 No Smoking Signage

 The Utah Indoor Clean Air Act (UICAA) requires all businesses that allow access by the public to place a “No Smoking” sign at each entrance.
-You are welcome to create your own signs as long as they meet the UICAA signage requirements, or click below to order free signage.
+Please clinck on the button use the form below to order signage from us.